Sumit7521/virtual-class/README.md

 ---

-**Immersio** - Bringing education into the virtual realm with cutting-edge technology.
+**edu-nex** - Bringing education into the virtual realm with cutting-edge technology.